N 130th St – Bitter Lake to Haller Lake Mobility Improvements

 * Street design varies in some locations to accommodate intersection operations and space constraints.

 SDOT is coordinating with Sound Transit and King County Metro to make these improvements and increase transit access in the area.
-In addition to Sound Transit’s new light rail service, King County Metro is planning new bus service to support access to the NE 130th St light rail station.
+In addition to Sound Transit’s new light rail service, King County Metro is planning new bus service to support access to the future Pinehurst Station (formerly the NE 130th St Infill Station).

 Project Design